Get

 Can My Dog Eat Mussel Shells?

-While dogs can eat mussels, we don’t recommend feeding your dog mussel shells.
-These aren’t very digestible, so they don’t provide any benefit to your dog.
-Instead, they can cause several problems, largely because they are very hard.
+While dogs can eat mussels, we don’t recommend feeding your dog mussel shells because they don’t provide any benefit to your dog.
+Instead, they can cause several problems.

 First and foremost, mussel shells can be a choking hazard.
 They cannot be chewed completely and can easily break into sharp pieces.
 If your dog swallows large pieces of shells, they may choke.
 When your dog is chewing, they may potentially break their teeth on the hard shells.
 Broken teeth can be very painful and may require veterinary care.